This content has been machine translated dynamically.

 - To have the new bonded network automatically added to any new VMs created using the New VM wizard, select the check box.

 - Click Create to create the NIC bond and close the dialog box.

-XenCenter will automatically move management and secondary interfaces from bond slaves to the bond master when the new bond is created.
+XenCenter automatically moves management and secondary interfaces from bonded NICs to the bond master when the new bond is created.

-Note that a server with its management interface on a bond will not be permitted to join a pool.
-You will need to reconfigure the server’s management interface and move it back on to a physical NIC before it can join a pool.
+A server with its management interface on a bond is not permitted to join a pool.
+Reconfigure the server’s management interface and move it back on to a physical NIC before it can join a pool.

 If reverting a server to a non-bonded configuration, be aware of the following requirements:

-- As when creating a bond, all virtual machines with virtual network interfaces that use the bond must be shut down prior to destroying the bond.
+- As when creating a bond, all virtual machines with virtual network interfaces that use the bond must be shut down before destroying the bond.
 After reverting to a non-bonded configuration, reconnect the virtual network interfaces to an appropriate network.

-- Move the management interface to another NIC using the Management interfaces dialog box before you delete the bond, otherwise connections to the server (including XenCenter) will be dropped.
+- Move the management interface to another NIC using the Management interfaces dialog box before you delete the bond, otherwise connections to the server (including XenCenter) are dropped.

 To delete a bond

-- Select the server in the Resources pane then click on the NICs tab.
+- Select the server in the Resources pane on the left, then click the NICs tab.